Project Riese: Książ Castle

 Książ Castle (German: Fürstenstein) is located in the city of Wałbrzych (German: Waldenburg).
-Its last owner in the inter-war period was the Hochberg family, one of the wealthiest and most influential European dynasties, Hans Heinrich XV, Prince of Pless and his English wife, Mary-Theresa Olivia Cornwallis-West (Princess Daisy).
-As a result of their extravagant lifestyle and the global economic crisis they fell into debt.
+During the interwar period, its last owners were Hans Heinrich XV, Prince of Pless, and his English wife, Mary-Theresa Olivia Cornwallis-West (Princess Daisy), who were part of the Hochberg family, one of the wealthiest and most influential European dynasties.
+Their extravagant lifestyle and the global economic crisis resulted in them falling into debt.

-In 1941, the castle and the lands were seized by the Nazi government, partly to pay taxes, partly as punishment for the perceived treason of their sons.
-At that time one of them served in the British Army, another in the Polish Armed Forces in the West.
-The castle, under the leadership of architect Hermann Giesler, was first adapted to accommodate the management of the state-owned railways (Deutsche Reichsbahn) but in 1944 it became part of Project Riese.
-In 1941–1944, it was also a place where parts of the collection of the Prussian State Library had been hidden.
+In 1941, the Nazi government seized the castle and its lands, partly to pay taxes and partly as punishment for their sons' perceived treason.
+At that time, one of the sons was serving in the British Army and another in the Polish Armed Forces in the West.
+Under the leadership of architect Hermann Giesler, the castle was first adapted to accommodate the management of the state-owned railways (Deutsche Reichsbahn), but in 1944 it became part of Project Riese.
+Between 1941 and 1944, parts of the Prussian State Library's collection were also hidden there.

-The works in the castle were extensive and led to the destruction of many decorative elements.
-New staircase and elevator shafts were built to improve emergency evacuation routes.
-The most serious work however took place below the castle.
+The castle underwent extensive works, which led to the destruction of many decorative elements.
+New staircase and lift shafts were built to improve emergency evacuation routes.
+However, the most serious work took place below the castle.
 There are two levels of tunnels.
-The first is 15 m underground and was accessible from the fourth floor of the castle by a lift and a staircase from the cellar and also by an entrance from the gardens.
-The tunnel (80 m, 180 m^{2}, 400 m^{3}) is reinforced by concrete and leads to an elevator shaft hidden 15 m under the courtyard, a connection between the first and the second level of the underground.
-The shaft (35 m) has not been explored because it is filled with rubble.
-A provisional, short tunnel from the gardens was bored to assist in its excavation.
+The first level is 15 m underground and was accessible from the fourth floor of the castle via a lift, a staircase from the cellar, or an entrance from the gardens.
+The tunnel (80 m, 180 m^{2}, 400 m^{3}), which is reinforced with concrete, leads to a hidden elevator shaft located 15 m beneath the courtyard.
+This shaft (35 m) connects the first and second underground levels.
+It has not yet been explored, as it is currently filled with rubble.
+A short, provisional tunnel was dug from the gardens to assist in its excavation.

-The second level of underground (950 m, 3,200 m^{2}, 13,000 m^{3}) is 53 m under the courtyard.
-Four tunnels were bored into the base of the hill: 1.
+The second underground level (950 m, 3,200 m^{2}, 13,000 m^{3}) is 53 m below the courtyard.
+Four tunnels have been dug into the base of the hill: 1.
 (88 m), 2.
 (42 m), 3.
 (85 m), 4.
 (70 m).
 The complex contains large tunnels (5 m high and 5.6 m wide) and four chambers.
-Seventy-five per cent is reinforced by concrete.
-There are two additional shafts leading to the surface, one with dimensions 3.5 m x 3.5 m (45 m) and one with diameter 0.5 m (40 m), presently used to supply electricity.
+75% of it is reinforced with concrete.
+There are two additional shafts leading to the surface: one measuring 3.5 m x 3.5 m (45 m) and the other with a diameter of 0.5 m (40 m).
+The latter is currently used to supply electricity.

-Above ground are foundations of buildings and machinery, two reservoirs of water, a pumping station, and remains of a sewage treatment plant.
-In 1975–1976 four bunkers Ringstand 58c, and a guardroom were demolished.
-The narrow gauge railway connecting the tunnels with the railway siding in the village of Lubiechów (German: Liebichau) was dismantled after the war.
+Above ground, the remains of buildings and machinery can be found, as well as two water reservoirs, a pumping station and the remains of a sewage treatment plant.
+Four bunkers Ringstand 58c and a guardroom were demolished in 1975–1976.
+After the war, the narrow-gauge railway connecting the tunnels with the railway siding in the village of Lubiechów (German: Liebichau) was dismantled.